Rezende-Fabio/Rezende-Fabio/README.md

-## Olá!
-Eu sou o Fabio Rezende
+## Hi!
+I'm Fabio Rezende

-- 🔭 Hoje trabalho como Auxiliar de T.I
+- 🔭 Today I work as an IT Assistant
-- 👨‍💻 Cursando Análise e Desenvolvimento de Sistemas (IFSP)
+- 👨‍💻 Studying Systems Analysis and Development (IFSP)
-- 🌱 Estudando Python e JavaScript
+- 🌱 Studying Python and JavaScript

 ## 🌐 Socials
 <div align="center">